 What are the main risks and complications of a male breast reduction?

 It is advised that patients familiarise themselves with the potential male breast reduction risks and complications.
 Doing this will help patients make a fully informed decision regarding the surgery.
 The surgeon will be able to discuss all the male breast reduction risks and complications with patients during the consultation.
 These include:

 Patients should expect to see some minor bleeding and bruising after the operation.
 This is a common and normal thing to experience after surgery and it should settle down with time.
 In some cases, however, the bleeding can become more severe.
 Patients may notice that the chest will become very tight and swollen.
-If patients notice any heavy bleeding, it is vital that they contact a doctor as soon as possible.
+If patients notice any heavy bleeding or sudden painful swelling, it is vital that they contact a doctor as soon as possible.

 A male breast reduction is an invasive surgical procedure.
 As with any surgery, it comes with the risk of infection.
 Even though most infections are mild, wound infections, it is important that patients take them seriously if they occur.
 The surgeon will be able to treat the infection with some antibiotics.

 In some rare cases, the infection may spread and become more severe if not treated early.
 Patients must, therefore, be aware of the signs of an infection which can include: